Kontrust18/Task2/README.md

 # Task2

-The result of work on the second task from "Fntactic" for the position "Unreal Engine Developer"
+The result of work on the second task from "Fntastic" for the position "Unreal Engine Developer"